hgshoemaker/PXIe-4468_Python/README.md

 - Configure device names in NI MAX
 - Rename devices to SV1, SV2, SV3, SV4
 - Restart the application

+### Input Measurements Show Zero
+- Ensure analog inputs (AI0, AI1) are connected
+- Check that RF amplifier outputs are connected to AI channels
+- Verify generation is running (not just started)

+### Oscilloscope Shows No Waveform
+- Make sure generation is active before opening oscilloscope
+- Check that the channel is enabled
+- Verify analog input connections
+- Wait a moment for buffer to fill with data

+### "Application is not able to keep up" Error
+- This has been fixed with larger buffers and faster reads
+- If still occurring, reduce the number of enabled channels
+- Close unnecessary oscilloscope windows

 ## Project Structure